-1. Understand anatomical terminology 1.1 Identify terms of location.
+1. Understand anatomic al terminology 1.1 Identify terms of location.
 Definition of terms and anatomical examples of: superior and inferior anterior and posterior medial and lateral proximal and distal superficial and deep.
 1.2 Identify planes of movement.
 Three planes which divide the body.
 Joint actions and exercise examples in each plane: Frontal (coronal) plane: Passes from side to side at right angles to the sagittal plane.
 Divides the body into front and back sections.
 Related terminology - anterior and posterior.
 Joint actions include abduction and adduction.
 Exercise examples include side leg lifts (abduction), lateral raises, jumping jacks.
-Sagittal vertical plane:
+Sagittal vertical plane: Passes from front to rear dividing the body into two symmetrical halves, left and right.
+Joint actions include flexion and extension.
+Exercise examples include knee raises, leg curls, walking, running, forward lunge, biceps curl and bench press.
+Transverse: Any horizontal plane of the body that is parallel to the diaphragm.

-- Exercise examples include knee raises, leg curls, walking, running, forward lunge, biceps curl and bench press. o Trans sverse: - Any horizontal plane of the body that is parallel to the diaphragm. - Divides the body upper and lower. - Joint actions include rotation, pronation, and supination. - Exercise examples - spine rotations, oblique curls/crunches, twisting movement such as boxing jabs.
+Divides the body upper and lower.
+Joint actions include rotation, pronation, and supination.
+Exercise examples - spine rotations, oblique curls/crunches, twisting movement such as boxing jabs.